git/git.github.io/rev_news/drafts/edition-79.md

 __Light reading__
 * [Ship / Show / Ask: A modern branching strategy](https://martinfowler.com/articles/ship-show-ask.html)
-  by Rouan Wilsenach on martinFowler.com, showing different ways of doing Continuous Integration with Pull Request workflow, and explaining when to use which method.
+  by Rouan Wilsenach on martinFowler.com, showing different ways of doing Continuous Integration with a Pull Request workflow, and explaining when to use which method.
 * [GitHub merges 'useless garbage' says Linus Torvalds (as new NTFS support added to Linux kernel 5.15)](https://www.theregister.com/2021/09/06/github_merges_useless_garbage_says/) by Tim Anderson in The Register.